 Q: How can I pick out a tag this year?

 A: We have many ways that you can pick out tags this year!
+Please click below to expand each option.

 Q: How can I volunteer?

-A: Please read the descriptions fully before signing up to make sure the task is a good fit, you are comfortable working inside/outside, that you are able to life if needed, and that you meet the age requirement.
+A: Please read the descriptions fully before signing up to make sure the task is a good fit, you are comfortable working inside/outside, that you are able to lift if needed, and that you meet the age requirement.

 Q: How does the Giving Tree program work?